router5/router5/README.md

 - __Segments activation__: you can control whether or not a route can be accessed by specifying a `canActivate` function per node.
 Supports asynchronous results.
 - __Segments deactivation__: you can register segment components.
 On a route change, it will ask those components through their `canDeactivate` method if they allow navigation.
 Similar to _Angular 2_ and _Aurelia_ routers.
 Supports asynchronous results.
+- __Transition "middleware" function__: handle any data updates or other asynchronous actions before updating your view.
 - __Universal applications__: use on client and server side
 - __You are in control!__ You decide what to do on a route change and how to do it.